sartorileonardo/Learning-R-language/README.md

 The sample code is available in: https://github.com/leonardogt4/Learning-R-language/blob/master/loopWithWhileToCountAtTen.R

 # Loop Repeat
-This type of loop is used to repeat the instructions of a block of code as long as the condition passed as a parameter in the while () function is satisfied, and can be used in cases where the interval to be traveled is not known.
+This type of loop is used to repeat the instructions of a block of code as long as the condition passed as a parameter in the repeat() function is satisfied, and can be used in cases where the interval to be traveled is not known.

 The sample code is available in: https://github.com/leonardogt4/Learning-R-language/blob/master/loopWithRepeatToCountAtTen.R